Mixing solutions for the Muskat problem: Constructing a subsolution for the IPM system

-We first focus on the first term on the right hand side of the equation \eqref{gamma2}.
-Because of the equation \eqref{epmedio}, $|1-\ep_t|=|1-c|$ and we will pick up $0<c<2$.
+We first focus on the first term on the right hand side of this equation.
+Notice that $|1-\pa_t\ep|\leq |1-c(x,t)|+ |\pa_t c(x,t)|t$.
+Therefore, our choice of $1\leq c(x,t)<2$ (see statement of theorem \ref{existencialocal}) implies that $|1-\pa_t\ep|<1$ for small enough time.
 Then to finish the proof it is enough to prove that the second term in \eqref{gamma2} is as small as we want by making $t$ small.
-This term is problematic because the factor $\frac{1}{(1-{\rho^\sharp}^2)}$, however we will find a cancelation in order to control it by continuity.
+This term is problematic because the factor $\frac{1}{(1-{\rho^\sharp}^2)}$.
+However we will find a cancelation in order to control it by continuity.